hilgers-lab/LATER/README.md

 ## Contact

-LORD was develop by Carlos Alfonso-Gonzalez.
-For questions or feedback you can contact them at:
+Developer Carlos Alfonso-Gonzalez.
+For questions or feedback you can contact:

 alfonso@ie-freiburg.mpg.de